-The CulturEatz blog is a wonderful way for you to discover the different cuisines, ingredients and flavors found in dishes from around the world.
+The CulturEatz blog is a wonderful way for you to discover the different cuisines, ingredients, and flavors found in dishes from around the world.
 Here you will find exotic recipes, descriptions of unknown ingredients, dinner stories, restaurant reviews and so much more.
 Soon you will be trying new cuisines at your local ethnic restaurants and even give it a go in your own kitchen.

-Did I mention how that non descript ethnic restaurant probably serves up amazing fare at a very reasonable price?
+Did I mention how that nondescript ethnic restaurant probably serves up amazing fare at a very reasonable price?
 Trying these restaurants can turn out to be quite cheap compared to your go-to restaurants.

-From curiosity a passion is born
+From curiosity, a passion is born

 A bit about me: my name is Evelyne Budkewitsch and I am the author of the CulturEatz blog which I started on June 14th, 2007.
 The blog was originally called Cheap Ethnic Eatz but I rebranded on January 01st 2016.
 I live in the wonderful French city of Montreal, Quebec, in Canada.
 I speak and write both French and English.
 My roots are part Quebecois, Canadian, Austrian and Russian.
 If I am not at home trying to keep the peace between my two cats or cooking a weird recipe in my kitchen, you will find me gallivanting about the city trying a new restaurant, food or drink with friends, family or my better half.
 Good thing Montreal is known worldwide for its food diversity!

 The “exotic taste curiosity” started at the age of 3 when my mom would order the classic appetizer Escargot à l’Ail (garlic snails) as my meal.
 Every time the waiter would make sure he heard that right and my mom would reassure him I would gobble them up.
 The “in-the-kitchen curiosity” started around the age of 8.
 To my mother’s surprise – and a bit of fear – I made muffins one Saturday morning while my parents were sleeping.
-By the age of 14 I was inviting friends over for 4 course meals.
+By the age of 14, I was inviting friends over for 4-course meals.
 As I got more independent I went out with friends to many ethnic restaurants.

 I closed it for personal reasons, still in its height of popularity.
-The blog remained a passion and I hit the kitchen more frequently than restaurants.
+Yet the blog remained a passion and I hit the kitchen more frequently than restaurants.
 Since then I’ve posted well over 350 recipes.
-Also, I participate in many online friendly challenges (Food N’ Flix, Twelveloaves, The Daring Kitchen, Mena Cooking Club) and contests, host giveaways, write articles, include the occasional restaurant or gadget review and try my best to get my readers to explore cuisines from around the world.
+Also, I participate in many online friendly challenges (Food N’ Flix, Twelveloaves, The Daring Kitchen, Mena Cooking Club) and contests, host giveaways, write articles, including the occasional restaurant or gadget review and try my best to get my readers to explore cuisines from around the world.

 Subscribe to CulturEatz